-the Environment of Climate Change, Energy, the Environment and Water (DCCEEW) is responsible for supporting the Minister for Energy in area identification and declaration processes.
-The Environmental Approvals Division within the DCCEEW is responsible for implementing the EPBC Act in relation to impacts to Matters of National Environmental Significance (MNES) and other national environmental or heritage matters, including assessing proposals and supporting the Minister for the Environment in determining authorisation requirements and post-approval compliance and enforcement.
+DCCEEW is also responsible for supporting the Minister for the Environment by implementing the EPBC Act in relation to impacts to Matters of National Environmental Significance (MNES) and other national environmental or heritage matters.
+This includes assessing proposals to determine whether they can proceed and, if approved, undertaking compliance and enforcement actions.